Top Picks

 What is a wood scribe tool?

-If you’ve used a metal scribe you know there’s only one type: a scribe that scratches the surface of the metal.
-With wood scribes you’ll find a wider range of tools that include this etching capability.
+If you’ve used a metal scribe, you know there’s only one type: a scribe that scratches the surface of the metal.
+With wood scribes, you’ll find a broader range of tools that include this etching capability.
 But, wood scribe tools also use a pencil to transpose contours or edges to the wood.

 How do you scribe a piece of wood?

-Scribing a piece of wood is common in cabinet or trim installation as you are trying to perfectly mate two pieces of wood in an uneven space.
+Scribing a piece of wood is common in cabinet or trim installation as you are trying to mate two pieces of wood in an uneven space perfectly.
 Using a contour wood marking tool is the best option as it will transpose the surface of the target wood to the wood that will be trimmed.

 How do you scribe a cabinet filler strip?